FrancisLaboratories/homelogger/README.md

 HomeLogger is a simple home maintenance and asset tracker for homeowners, inspired by the similarly-named [LubeLogger](https://github.com/hargata/lubelog).
 It centralizes appliances, repairs, and maintenance tasks so you can record work, receipts, and schedules for things around your home.

 This project is in it's early stages.
 Expect changes.
 You are encouraged to [contribute](#Contributing) as well.
+Be mindful, this is a side project, not my full-time job, so development will be slow and incremental.
+The goal is to build a useful tool for myself and others.
+Constructive feedback is always welcome.

 There is a demo available at [homelogger-demo.francislaboratories.com](https://homelogger-demo.francislaboratories.com)